ibm-cloud-docs/cloud-databases/reference-monitoring.md

 Chennai | Sydney | https://metrics.au-syd.bluemix.net
 {: caption="Table 1.
 Monitoring service regions" caption-side="top"}

-If you aren't currently logged into your IBM Cloud account when accessing the links, it asks you to log in.
+If you aren't currently logged in to your IBM Cloud account when accessing the links, it asks you to log in.

-By default, the monitoring service displays information that is related to services you have set-up under your Domain, Account, Organization, and Space. {{site.data.keyword.databases-for}} deployments send metrics that are scoped to the Account level.
-Click on your account in the upper-left and select "account" from the _Domain_ drop-down menu.
+By default, the monitoring service displays information that is related to services you have under your Domain, Account, Organization, and Space. {{site.data.keyword.databases-for}} deployments send metrics that are scoped to the Account level.
+Click your account name in the upper-left and select "account" from the _Domain_ drop-down menu.

 ![IBM Cloud Monitoring Dashboard](images/monitoring-dashboard.png)